FrameOracle: Learning What to See and How Much to See in Videos

 \subsection{Results and Analysis}

-\textbf{Comparisons with State-of-the-Art Models.} Table~\ref{tab:seven-bench} presents a comprehensive comparison of FrameOracle across two categories: (1) five state-of-the-art (SOTA) VLMs, and (2) its integration with five diverse VLMs, Qwen2.5-VL \citep{bai2025qwen25vl}, LLaVA-OneVision \citep{li2025llavaonevision}, LLaVA-Video \citep{zhang2024llavavideo}, VideoLLaMA3 \citep{zhang2025videollama3}, and the proprietary GPT-4o \citep{openai2024gpt4ocard}.
-Qwen2.5-VL internally merges every two adjacent frames into a single representation.
-To ensure a fair comparison with models that process raw frames directly, we report the baseline using 32 frames.
-For each model integrated with FrameOracle, we report results for two configurations: using 16-frame FrameOracle and 64-frame FrameOracle.
+\textbf{Comparison with State-of-the-Art and FrameOracle-Enhanced Models.} Table~\ref{tab:seven-bench} compares FrameOracle under two evaluation settings: (1) standalone performance of four state-of-the-art (SOTA) VLM baselines, and (2) FrameOracle integrated as a frame selector with five diverse VLM backbones.
+For each backbone integrated with FrameOracle, we evaluate two configurations, using candidate pools of 16 and 64 uniformly sampled frames.
+The Qwen-VL series internally merges every two adjacent frames into a single visual representation.
+To ensure a fair comparison with models that process raw frames, we report Qwen baselines with 32 and 128 input frames.

-Under the 16-frame condition, FrameOracle maintains accuracy comparable to the baseline models across all benchmarks while reducing the number of frames by approximately 35\%.
-With 64-frame inputs, FrameOracle begins with a denser candidate set and adaptively selects relevant frames.
-In this setting, it consistently improves performance over the baseline models while still reducing frames by about 15\%.
-This demonstrates that a larger candidate pool enables FrameOracle to better exploit temporal redundancy, resulting in improved accuracy–efficiency trade-offs.
-FrameOracle is trained independently and applied in a fully plug-and-play manner, requiring no co-training or backbone-specific adaptation.
-These results confirm its ability to generalize across model architectures.
+With a 16-frame candidate pool, FrameOracle preserves accuracy across all benchmarks while reducing the downstream VLM's frame processing by approximately 35\%.
+When scaling the candidate pool to 64 frames, FrameOracle benefits from denser temporal coverage and adaptively selects more informative subsets, consistently improving accuracy over the corresponding baselines by an average of 1.5\% while still reducing the effective frame count by about 15\%.
+These results indicate that larger candidate pools allow FrameOracle to better exploit temporal redundancy, yielding stronger accuracy–efficiency trade-offs.

+This scaling behavior is particularly evident in long-video settings.
+For example, starting from 128 candidate frames, Qwen3-VL-8B equipped with FrameOracle outperforms Video-XL-7B, which processes 256 frames, and even Video-XL-2-8B, which operates on approximately 10k frames, on LongVideoBench (average video length $\sim$12 min) and Video-MME (average video length $\sim$17 min).
+Since FrameOracle is trained independently and applied in a fully plug-and-play manner, without co-training or backbone-specific adaptation, these results demonstrate its strong generalization across model architectures.

 \textbf{RQ 1: Does giving a VLM more frames consistently improve its performance?}